RuneRost/Astro-RT/README.md

 ```

 To the best of our knowledge, no prior work has presented an emulator for time-dependent radiative transfer.
-Hencem to contextualize the performance of our approach relative to existing emulators, we also apply it to monochromatic three-dimensional static radiative transfer.
+Hence, to contextualize the performance of our approach relative to existing emulators, we also apply it to monochromatic three-dimensional static radiative transfer.
 Both scenarios are therefore presented in the following.

 ## Training